2005 New York City transit strike: Resolution

 At a news conference the morning of December 22, 2005, it was announced that the state mediator, Richard Curreri, had reached a preliminary agreement between the MTA and a TWU team including Roger Toussaint for transit workers to return to work for a time without a contract.
 Progress had also been made on the pensions issue.
 At 2:35 p.m.
 EST, December 22, the agreement was approved by the executive board of the TWU local (36 yes, 5 no and 2 abstentions).
 Agreements were made on the ability to use restroom facilities by workers during shifts.
 Workers began to restore services.
 Buses and subways were restored at midnight, while signals, switches, stations, and other things were checked out.
 The MTA says that service was incrementally added during the later morning rush hour.
 By late morning service was running on a normal weekday schedule.

-At a news conference on the evening of December 27, 2005, Roger Toussaint announced an agreement with the MTA calling for no change in the pension, 3%, 4%, and 3.5% annual salary increases for the next three years respectively plus a 1.5% of salary cost to workers to help defray health care costs.
+At a news conference on the evening of December 27, 2005, Roger Toussaint announced an agreement with the MTA calling for no change in the pension, 3%, 4%, and 3.5% annual salary increases for the next three years, respectively, plus a 1.5% of salary cost to workers to help defray health care costs.
 In addition, they got Martin Luther King, Jr. Day as a paid holiday — viewed to be very important, as the workforce is now mainly black (Caribbean, African-American) as well as Asian, or Hispanic.
 Also, the union won a refund of some prior employee pension contributions.

-On January 2, 2006, several TWU Local 100 representatives gathered up in Union Square and held a press conference, threatening to go on strike again if the MTA does not stop "keeping secrets."
-Roger Toussaint however, disagrees with the representatives and claims "the contract is fair enough."
+On January 2, 2006, several TWU Local 100 representatives gathered in Union Square and held a press conference, threatening to go on strike again if the MTA did not stop "keeping secrets."
+Roger Toussaint, however, disagreed with the representatives and claimed "the contract is fair enough."

 On January 5, 2006, MTA chairman Peter Kalikow, a Pataki appointee, conceded that making the pension cutback demand was an error.

 On January 20, 2006 it was announced that the contract was rejected by 7 votes out of approximately 22,000 cast.

-On January 31, 2006 Local 100's executive board met to decide on its response to both the MTA latest offer and the rank and file's rejection.
+On January 31, 2006 Local 100's executive board met to decide on its response to both the MTA's latest offer and rank and file's rejection.

-On March 15, 2006, Toussaint announced that he wanted a revote on the rejected contract and two days later, there was a vote of 24-12 in favor of a revote and on April 18, Toussaint announced that the union has approved it by a vote of 14,716 to 5,877.
-The MTA, however, has said the contract is no longer on the table and sought binding arbitration to settle negotiation, which the arbitrator did on December 15 when the board imposed a new three-year contract that both the MTA and TWU Local 100 must accept.
+On March 15, 2006, Toussaint announced that he wanted a revote on the rejected contract, and two days later, there was a vote of 24-12 in favor of a revote; on April 18, Toussaint announced the union had approved it by the vote of 14,716 to 5,877.
+The MTA, however, said the contract was no longer on the table, and sought binding arbitration to settle negotiation, which the arbitrator did on December 15, when the board imposed a new three-year contract that both the MTA and TWU Local 100 accepted.

 Beginning in June 2006, the Taylor law penalties were deducted from striking workers' checks.
-Withholding of the Union checkoff was withheld until early 2007.
-The TWU agree to pay over $300,000 a month towards strike-related penalties.
+Withholding of the Union checks continued until early 2007.
+The TWU agreed to pay over $300,000 a month toward strike-related penalties.